 Every time a new smartphone is released, they seem to get smaller and thinner.
 Despite this, newer models pack an impressive punch when it comes to storage space.
 The amount of storage space required will depend on the age of the student and how much they need.

 For primary or even secondary-aged students, the majority of their work may be stored on a learning platform and available via cloud computing.
 This means they won’t need as much local storage on their phone.
 However, uni students typically have a larger amount of data to store, so selecting a phone with a decent amount of storage may be advantageous.

 When it comes to smartphone memory, there is a big difference between Apple and Android phones.
-While the iPhone XR and iPhone 11 are available with either 64, 128 or 256 GB of storage, the iPhone XS is available with 64, 256 or 512 GB of storage.
+While the iPhone XR is available with either 64, 128 or 256 GB of storage, the iPhone XS Max and iPhone 11 Pro Max are available with 64, 256 or 512 GB of storage.
 However, you won’t be able to increase the amount of storage space on an iPhone post-purchase, as they don’t feature a card slot.

 In contrast, virtually all Samsung smartphones feature a MicroSD card which allows you to increase the phone’s storage capacity.
-The Samsung Galaxy S10 (dual SIM model) is available with either 128 or 512 GB of storage, for example, but you can increase this by a further 512 GB when you use a MicroSD card.
-What’s more – phones from the Galaxy Note range come equipped with a stylus, which means easy note-taking or handwriting practice!
+The Samsung Galaxy Note 20 Ultra 5G is available with either 128, 256, or 512 GB of storage, for example, but you can increase this by a further 1TB when you use a MicroSD card.
+What’s more – all phones from the Galaxy Note range come equipped with a stylus, which means easy note-taking or handwriting practice!

 Finding the right student phone is crucial in today’s climate.
 Technology is now part and parcel of classroom life, so students will be using devices from kindergarten right through to college and university.
 People often ask, why should students have phones in schools, but it really is essential if students want to make the most of the available learning opportunities.
 Furthermore, having a reliable smartphone enables students to access their work and materials at any time, whether they’re at home or school.